Sample code for 30+ languages & platforms

 // just be load it into memory..

-let jpgData = CkoBinData()
+let jpgData = CkoBinData()!

 // Provide Azure Cloud credentials for the REST calls.

-let azAuth = CkoAuthAzureStorage()
+let azAuth = CkoAuthAzureStorage()!

-azAuth.AccessKey = "AZURE_ACCESS_KEY"
+azAuth.accessKey = "AZURE_ACCESS_KEY"

 // The account name used here should match the 1st part of the domain passed in the call to Connect (above).

-azAuth.Account = "chilkat"
+azAuth.account = "chilkat"

-azAuth.Scheme = "SharedKey"
+azAuth.scheme = "SharedKey"

-azAuth.Service = "File"
+azAuth.service = "File"

 // This causes the "x-ms-version: 2021-08-06" header to be automatically added.

-azAuth.XMsVersion = "2021-08-06"
+azAuth.xMsVersion = "2021-08-06"

-success = rest.SetAuthAzureStorage(azAuth)
+success = rest.setAuthAzureStorage(authProvider: azAuth)

 // Note: The application does not need to explicitly set the following